Debt-Free Holiday Budget Guide

 Tip No. 6: Find a teen for pet sitting and house sitting

-Instead of paying two different professional services to take care of your house and pets while you’re gone, find a responsible teenager in your neighborhood who wants to earn some extra cash.
+Instead of paying two different professional services to take care of your house and pets while you’re gone, find a responsible teenager in your neighbourhood who wants to earn some extra cash.
 Show them everything they need to take care of while you’re gone – house care, watering plants, feeding and walking pets.
 Paying a teen will cost less than professional services and let you group everything together.

 Tip No. 7: Rearrange and swap out decorations

 If you love to decorate for the holidays, you know costs can get out of control quickly.
 Instead of buying new stuff this year, rearrange everything that you have already.
-You can also set up a decoration swap party with friends or family that don’t live in your neighborhood.
+You can also set up a decoration swap party with friends or family that don’t live in your neighbourhood.
 Each person brings items they’re willing to trade.
 Then you swap stuff out and everyone gets to have “new” decorations.
 Just make sure to agree, in advance, how you want to cover costs for damaged or broken items – accidents happen.

 Tip No. 8: Ask guests to chip in